PTAB

 2. Patent Overview

-- Brief Description: The ’079 patent describes computer input devices that use cameras and light sources to optically sense the position and orientation of a user's body parts, such as a hand, to enable gesture-based control of a computer.
+- Brief Description: The ’079 patent describes computer input devices that use cameras and lights to optically sense human positions and orientations.
+The system is designed to detect hand gestures performed within a defined work volume above a device like a laptop computer.

 3. Grounds for Unpatentability